exosphere-project/exosphere/docs/adr/guest-utilities.md

   - Implement an HTTP / Websocket service, exposing a OpenRPC documented JSON-RPC 2.0 interface
     - [https://python-openrpc.burkard.cloud/](python-openrpc) is an easy toolkit for building the JSON-RPC router and exporting the schema
   - Extend the current `cloud-config` or `ansible` to deploy this to /opt/exosphere_guest_utils and enable the service

-- Include a WebSockets elm interface for live streaming, I suggest [kageurufu/elm-websockets](https://github.com/kageurufu/elm-websockets)
+## Elm Client implementation

+The proposed structure is split into four components

+1. Types

+    A single module will be implemented containing record type definitions for request methods, parameters, and notifications.
+As Open-RPC schemas are implemented using [JSON-Schema](https://json-schema.org/) for parameters and results, there are tools available for parsing and generating elm code from json-schema types.

+    Leveraging [elm-codegen](https://github.com/mdgriffith/elm-codegen) is a strong option, and code could be re-purporsed from `elm-open-api-cli` (licensed MIT, so with attribution) to initially only handle the component schemas defined in the Open-RPC specification.

+    The current draft implementation uses hand-written types, referencing the Open-RPC schema.

+2. Requests

+    Individual requests can be sent over HTTP or Websockets, while requests may also be batched over HTTP.
+To properly support batches notifications and subscriptions we will need a generic `jsonRpcDecoder` that dispatches based on method.

-- Implement JSON-RPC in Elm, some packages exist as a starting point, but have limitations that make them difficult to work with. [dwayne/elm-json-rpc](https://package.elm-lang.org/packages/dwayne/elm-json-rpc/latest/) is a great starting point for HTTP-only JSON-RPC, however it hides many types within private modules.
-Vendor the codebase to extend where we need to expose `toJson` functions for the private request types, and remove parts we don't need.
+    [dwayne/elm-json-rpc](https://package.elm-lang.org/packages/dwayne/elm-json-rpc/latest/) is a great starting point for HTTP-only JSON-RPC, however it hides many types within private modules.
+Use this code as an example, or vendor the codebase to extend where we need to expose `toJson` functions for the private request types, and remove parts we don't need.

+3. WebSockets

+    Ports are needed for websockets, given native support was removed in Elm 0.19.
+The draft implementation uses [kageurufu/elm-websockets](https://github.com/kageurufu/elm-websockets) for a simple and user friendly API. [https://github.com/billstclair/elm-websocket-client](billstclair/elm-websocket-client) is a more full-featured but less user-friendly option.